jax-ml/jax/jax/experimental/jax2tf/README.md

 This package provides support for JAX native serialization and for interoperation between JAX and TensorFlow.

+{% note %}

+**Note:** As of JAX version 0.4.7 (March 2023) you can now use native serialization with `jax2tf.convert` to ensure that the semantics of the serialized artifact is faithful to the JAX native semantics.

+{% endnote %}

-There are two interoperation directions:
+There are two interoperation directions offered by this package:

 - `jax2tf.convert`: for calling JAX functions in a TensorFlow context, e.g., for eager or graph TensorFlow execution,